-Create ECSs in EU-Dublin in the created VPC by referring to section "Purchasing and Using a Linux ECS" in the Elastic Cloud Server User Guide.
+Buy ECSs in CN-Hong Kong in the created VPC by referring to Purchasing and Using a Linux ECS.

 Step 1: Creating an SFS Turbo File System

 File systems are containers that store files in SFS Turbo.
 You need to create an SFS Turbo file system before storing data in it.